ovh/docs/pages/account/billing/how_to_cancel_services/guide.en-ca.md

 ---
 title: How to cancel your OVHcloud services
 excerpt: Find out how to discontinue your OVHcloud subscriptions
-slug: how-to-cancel-your-services
-section: Managing the renewal of services
-order: 03
 updated: 2022-03-22
 ---